 Data refer to hospital beds in operation, i.e. beds in actual use prepared for patients.
 Data do not include the number of hospital beds being out of use for longer than 6 months.

-Death rate of a population adjusted to a standard age distribution.
+The indicator shows the death rate of a population adjusted to a standard age distribution.
 As most causes of death vary significantly with people's age and sex, the use of standardised death rates improves comparability over time and between countries, as they aim at measuring death rates independently of different age structures of populations.
 The standardised death rates used here are calculated on the basis of a standard European population (defined by the World Health Organization), per 100 000 inhabitants.

 In compliance with international recommendations, data collections of research and development (R&D) activities cover all organisations (research institutes, business enterprises, universities, colleges, as well as their departments, university hospitals, laboratories and government institutions) where research and development activities are performed.